inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

-For |project_name| an aggregation layer is division of the hazard extent by boundaries not relating to the hazard, more specifically administration boundaries such as districts, villages etc. This allows for targeted response by the local governments, and an understanding of the division of impacted output.
-Due to time constraints aggregation will only be included within the optional section.
+For |project_name| an aggregation layer is division of the hazard extent by boundaries not relating to the hazard, more specifically administration boundaries such as districts, villages etc. Instead of just knowing the total number of people affected by the hazard, |project_name| is able to aggregate allowing the user know how many people are affected in a certain administration area.
+Hence the local governments will be able understand the impact to their specific area.

 Impact Function
 ---------------